 This training is a collaboration between the Strategic Marine Alliance for Research and Training and the Social and Economic Marine Research Unit (SEMRU) at NUIG.
 This is a unique opportunity for students to experience the multidisciplinary scientific research methods used to survey the marine environment through the core disciplines of oceanography, fisheries biology, benthic ecology and geosciences.

 J.E.
-Cairnes School of Business & Economics MSc Global Environmental Economics Scholarship
+Cairnes School of Business & Economics MSc Global Environmental Economics Merit Scholarship

-NUI Galway is offering two merit Scholarships for the MSc in Global Environmental Economics commencing September 2020; one scholarship up to the value of 50% of the EU tuition fees and one scholarship up to the value of 50% of the non EU tuition fees.
+NUI Galway is offering two merit Scholarships for the Masters in Economics programmes.
+The MSc in Global Environmental Economics is eligible for this scholarship; one scholarship up to the value of 50% of the EU tuition fees and one scholarship up to the value of 50% of the non EU tuition fees.

 For more information on the scholarship application process, please contact firstname.lastname@example.org.
-Please note that to be considered for this merit based scholarship, applicants must be accepted to their chosen programme and must complete the online Scholarship Application Form.
+Please note that to be considered for this merit based scholarship, applicants must be accepted to their chosen programme, have achieved a H1 in their primary degree and must complete the online Scholarship Application Form.

 Who’s Suited to This Course